 So far I have not handled a gold one but as far as I understand both hallmarked gold and a gilded bronze versions exist, only 60 were awarded in total so be aware the chances of finding a real one are minimal.

 Below the variations in war metal and silvered bronze in 2nd class silver.

 The front bears the bust of Regent Horthy Miklós.
 The reverse shows the national symbol of Hungary with crossed swords behind and the word VITÉZSÉGÉRT – bravery.

-The ribbon is the standard triangular form and could have tow types of devices.
+The ribbon is the standard triangular form and could have two types of devices.
 A bar for repeat awards (up to three bars!) and a golden device for the officers Golden medal (extremely rare!).